Python - IDLE

 IDLE is not available by default in Python distributions for Linux.
 It needs to be installed using the respective package managers.
-For example, in case of Ubuntu:$ sudo apt-get install idle
+Execute the following command to install IDLE on Ubuntu:$ sudo apt-get install idle

-IDLE can be used to execute a single statement just like Python Shell and also to create, modify and execute Python scripts.
-IDLE provides a fully-featured text editor to create Python scripts that includes features like syntax highlighting, autocompletion and smart indent.
+IDLE can be used to execute a single statement just like Python Shell and also to create, modify, and execute Python scripts.
+IDLE provides a fully-featured text editor to create Python script that includes features like syntax highlighting, autocompletion, and smart indent.
 It also has a debugger with stepping and breakpoints features.

-This will open IDLE, where you can write Python code and execute it as shown below.
+This will open IDLE, where you can write and execute the Python scripts, as shown below.